 We have been handling workers compensation claims throughout Northwest Florida since 1955, and have earned a reputation as one of the most successful personal injury law firms in the nation, winning more than $4 billion dollars in jury verdicts and settlements.

 Our law office is located in downtown Pensacola, and our attorneys live in the community.

 If you are injured on the job in Florida, you are entitled to compensation, regardless of who is at fault.

 Unlike other personal injury cases, you will not have to prove your employer did anything wrong in causing your injury.
 Instead, you simply must prove that you were an employee (not an independent contractor) at the time you were injured, and that your injury occurred during the course of your employment.

-What Compensation Can I Recover in a Workers Compensation Claim
+What Compensation Can I Recover in a Workman's Compensation Claim

 In a workers compensation lawsuit, an employer’s insurance carrier will be responsible to pay the following: